SalesforceCommerceCloud/sfcc-sample-apps/README.md

 * **[Jest](https://jestjs.io/docs/en/getting-started)**
 * **[Visual Studio Code](https://code.visualstudio.com/docs)**

-## Setup, Build, Test & Start
+## Set Up

+    # To setup

     git clone git@github.com:SalesforceCommerceCloud/sfcc-sample-apps.git
     cd sfcc-sample-apps
     yarn
     # Rename `api.example.js` to `api.js` and update the environment variables with your values.

+    # To build

     yarn build

+    # To test

     yarn test

+    # To start

     yarn start

-    # Open browser with http://localhost:3000 to go to storefront.
+    # Open the browser with http://localhost:3000 to go to the storefront.

-## Debugging
+## Debug

-We recommend using Visual Studio Code inbuilt debugger for code troubleshooting purposes. `.vscode` launch configuration is included within the repo to be used out of the box.
-For more information on how to debug using VSCode, please check **[VS Code Debugging](https://code.visualstudio.com/docs/editor/debugging)** documentation.
+We recommend Visual Studio Code inbuilt debugger to troubleshoot the code. `.vscode` launch configuration is included in the repo.
+To debug using VSCode, see **[VS Code Debugging](https://code.visualstudio.com/docs/editor/debugging)**.

-## Configurations
+## Configuration
-* Logging Level can be changed in `api.js`.
-The supported log levels are
+* The logging level can be changed in `api.js`.
+The supported log levels are as follows:

     * `TRACE`
     * `DEBUG`